 These two products have the purpose of brightening the skin, and the main ingredient in both of them is tranexamic acid.
-(TA) Tranexamic acid has been studied as a skincare ingredient for decades now.
-It has been shown that it has anti-inflammatory functions, it mitigates skin damage caused by UV rays, it helps with post-inflammatory hyperpigmentation, including discolouration induced by laser treatments.
-However, for TA to work it has to be in large amounts, so the higher the concentration, the better.
-And with these products, like with many others on the market, we do not know the amount of TA.
+(TXA) Tranexamic acid has been studied as a skincare ingredient for decades now.
+It has been proven to have anti-inflammatory properties, as it mitigates skin damage caused by UV rays.
+It helps with post-inflammatory hyperpigmentation, including discolouration induced by laser treatments.
+However, in order for TXA to work it has to be in large amounts, so the higher the concentration, the better.
+And with these products, like with many others on the market, we do not know the concentration of TXA.

-The Jelly Essence, along with TA, contains ascorbyl glucoside (a vitamin C derivative) as a brightening agent.
+The Jelly Essence, along with TXA, contains ascorbyl glucoside (a vitamin C derivative) as a brightening agent.
 There are two types of hyaluronic acid, vitamin E, as well as plant extracts and essential oils.
-Some of the essential oils may be irritating, but it depends on the skin.
+Some of the essential oils may be irritating.
 The formula includes a bit of menthol, which is not disturbing at all.
 There’s a tiny bit of alcohol, the second ingredient from the bottom; I guess it’s for preserving the product, and it gives no drying effect whatsoever.
 Last but not least, the product is fragrance-free.

 I like the Essence; I use it all over my body.
 It’s very hydrating, it’s like Hada Labo lotion, but in a gel form, if that makes sense.
 Because of the menthol, upon application, you get a cooling sensation, a subtle one but very refreshing.
-As for the brightening effect, it isn’t easy for me to say that this product is helpful in this area, especially if used on its own.
-In my experience, I saw some changes, after I’d incorporated the Sheet Mask and a product with ascorbic acid.
-Arbutin is also a great ingredient to use with TA.
-Arbutin alone is known to fight discolouration, and it has been shown that arbutin can boost TA’s anti-hyperpigmentation properties.
+As for the brightening effect, it isn’t easy for me to say that this product is helpful in this matter, especially if used on its own.
+In my experience, I saw some changes, after I’d incorporated the Sheet Masks and a product with ascorbic acid.
+Arbutin is another great ingredient to use with TXA.
+Arbutin alone is known to fight discolouration, and it has been shown that arbutin can boost TXA’s anti-hyperpigmentation properties.
 For me, the visible result began after including other ingredients like ascorbic acid, but it doesn’t mean that this product is utterly useless.
-I think with other active ingredients, you can achieve to enhance your complexion and improve hyperpigmentation.
+I think with other active ingredients, you can see some improvement.
 Even if it’s not the best product for hyperpigmentation, it’s a fantastic all-in-one hyaluronic acid gel.
 I will repurchase this Essence for the summer, and this product would definitely make it to my list of HAs.

-The liquid, in which the Sheet Mask is soaked, has the same active ingredient, TA, including vitamins C & E as well as hyaluronic acid.
+The liquid, in which the Sheet Masks are soaked, has the same active ingredient, TXA, including vitamins C & E as well as hyaluronic acid.
 Instead of plant extract, this formula includes glycerine and sorbitol, two fantastic humectants.
 As above, no fragrance.

-The Sheet Mask is an excellent supplementary treatment to the Jelly Essence.
-I think it is pretty hydrating and soothing.
-After one application, your skin is bouncier, calmer, and more even-looking.
-In my opinion, the Sheet Mask contains a higher concentration of active ingredients, which give more rapid results.
-The first time, I applied the Mask a few days after starting to use the Jelly Essence, to see if the Sheet Mask works better than the Essence, and I think it does.
-Again, I’d advise to include other skin-brightening active ingredients like ascorbic acid and arbutin, however, the Sheet Mask and the Jelly Essence are a great way to moderately even out the look of your skin.
-They won’t give drastic results, but your skin will appear brighter, at least it happened in my case, but as I have explained before, I use other actives as well.
-Just like the Essence, I will repurchase the Sheet Mask because it’s quite hydrating and it brightens the skin.
+The Sheet Masks are an excellent supplementary treatment to the Jelly Essence.
+I think they are quite hydrating and soothing.
+After one use, the skin is bouncier, calmer, and more even-looking.
+In my opinion, the Sheet Masks’ essence contains a higher concentration of active ingredients, which give more rapid results.
+I started using the Masks a few days after introducing the Jelly Essence, to see if the Sheet Masks work better than the Essence, and I think they do.
+Again, for best results, I’d advise to include other skin-brightening active ingredients like ascorbic acid and arbutin, however, the Sheet Mask and the Jelly Essence can moderately improve the look of your skin on their own.
+They won’t give drastic results, but your skin will appear brighter.
+Just like the Essence, I will repurchase the Sheet Masks as well because they’re quite hydrating and they improve the look of my complexion.

-Overall, these are great hydrating products with some potential for skin-brightening effects.
+Overall, these two are great hydrating products with some potential for skin-brightening effects.
 I would say all skin types can use them, but be wary the Jelly Essence includes essential oils which may be irritating.
-The products boost moisture in the skin, and they make the skin smoother and more even-looking.
-If you combine these two products with other actives, I am sure you can get some pretty good results.
+If you combine these two products with other actives, I am sure you can get satisfactory results.

 The Jelly Essence – COSDNA